iip-ecosphere/platform/README.md

 ## News

 * **February 2023:** Integration of federated learning framework [Flower](https://flower.dev/) started.
+* **New in 2023:** Upcoming demonstrator for HM'23 in collaboration with Phoenix Contact, Lenze, Bitmotec/OnLogic, UR.
 * **New in 2023:** IIP-Ecosphere demonstrators from the [IIP-Ecosphere innovation idea competition](https://www.iip-ecosphere.de/ideenwettbewerb/).
 Stay tuned - also external components by new IIP-Ecosystem partners may be introduced.
 * **In publication:** Development container for service implemenation and (video) material from service integration workshop.
 * **In development:** Distributed testing/evaluation environment for platform and applications
-* Confirmed compatibility: Phoenix Contact PLCnext (OPC UA), Beckhoff IPC (OPC UA), VDW UMATI (OPC UA)
+* Confirmed compatibility: Phoenix Contact PLCnext (OPC UA), Beckhoff IPC (OPC UA), VDW UMATI (OPC UA) - and improving...
 * IIP-Ecosphere platform now relies on JDK 11 and BaSyx 1.3.0.
-* Improved build process integration: Python "compile"/test, platform instantiator and Maven orchestrator build plugins for simplified platform and application build processes
-* Improved Python code integration: More Pythonic data type generation and Eclipse Editor support for PyDev.

 ## Public demonstrations